Here's How To Share Your Top Nine Instagrams Of 2018

-It's the last day of the year, which means it's officially time to reflect on (the chaos that was) 2018.
-And what better way is there than by looking at your most popular Instagram posts of the year?
-Rather than sifting through your grid and manually choosing highlights to post, you can use the Top Nine app to create a collage of your nine most-liked photos of the year.
+It's T-minus 4 days until the end of the year, which means it's officially time to sit back and reflect on the joy and chaos that was 2018 — including this morning's Instagram feed scare.

+And what better way is there than by looking and posting your most popular Instagram posts of the year?
+Rather than sifting through your grid and manually choosing highlights to post, you can use the Top Nine app to create a collage of your nine most-liked photos of the year that you've been seeing all over your feed from your friends.
 Because if it's not on your Insta grid, did it really happen?

 To get your top-nine grid, first download the free Top Nine app, or go to the website.
 Then, all you have to do is enter your Instagram handle and an email, and the app will generate a downloadable collage (as well as email it to you), which you can then save and post to your Instagram grid or Story.
 If your account is private, you'll be prompted to log in with your Instagram email and password in order to grant third-party access to the app.